daviidli/it-depends-vis/src/constants/about.md

 ### Ordering

 A dropdown is located in the header to allow for changing the ordering of the items in the visualization.
 There are three possible values: `descending`, `ascending` and `directory`.

+# Current Limitations

+As multiple concurrent requests to GitHub's API will trigger it to temporarily block requests from our token, It Depends will only pull the 500 latests commits and analyze those.